Responding to Famine in the Horn of Africa with the

 In mid-March, Amurtel members from the US and Ireland met with staff from ALF in Nairobi, exploring ways to increase our response to this overwhelming disaster.

 During our meeting, we received a direct appeal from a community in Tana River County, northeast Kenya, requesting assistance for the many people facing severe water shortages and subsequent hunger.
-ALF worked in this area three years ago when the community leaders became familiar with our style of grass-roots aid and appreciated the Spirulina distribution during the Free Children’s Clinics (FCC).
+ALF worked in this area three years ago and the community leaders became familiar with our style of grass-roots aid, appreciating the Spirulina distribution during the Free Children’s Clinics (FCC).

 After talking with those familiar with the situation in Tana River, the team decided to double the production of Spirulina and distribute it to vulnerable children and mothers experiencing extreme malnutrition in this region.
 As lives were literally at stake, we started immediately, and are now distributing Spirulina nutritional food to almost 200 families.
 Once more funds are raised and the additional Spirulina ponds built, we will be able to increase the number of families receiving Spirulina.